Penelope (2006 film)

-Penelope is a 2006 British-American fantasy romantic comedy film directed by Mark Palansky and starring Christina Ricci, James McAvoy, Catherine O'Hara, Peter Dinklage, Richard E. Grant, and Reese Witherspoon (who also produced the movie).
-The film tells the story of the titular Penelope Wilhern, who is born with the snout of a pig due to a curse that was placed on her family by a vengeful witch.
+Penelope is a 2006 fantasy romantic comedy film directed by Mark Palansky and starring Christina Ricci, James McAvoy, Catherine O'Hara, Peter Dinklage, Richard E. Grant, and Reese Witherspoon (who also produced the film).
+The film tells the story of a young heiress named Penelope Wilhern, who had been born with the snout of a pig due to a curse that was placed on her family by a vengeful witch, believing the only way to break the curse was to find another blue blood who truly loved her.

 Plot

-A servant woman named Clara falls in love with wealthy socialite Ralph Wilhern and becomes pregnant with his child, only to commit suicide when Ralph's family disapproves of their marriage.
-Clara's mother, a vengeful witch, curses the next Wilhern daughter to be born with the snout of a pig; the curse may only be broken when "one of her own kind" learns to love her.
-For generations, only sons are born into the family, until Penelope Wilhern (Christina Ricci).
-Ashamed of her daughter's pig face, Penelope's mother Jessica (Catherine O'Hara) claims Penelope died shortly after her birth and shuts her away in their mansion.
-Once Penelope turns 18, her parents begin attempting to find her a potential husband, interpreting the curse's counter as the love of a man of equal social status.
+Years before the events of the film, servant woman Clara falls in love with blue blood Ralph Wilhern and becomes pregnant with his child.
+However, at the urging of his disapproving parents, Ralph marries another woman, leading a heartbroken Clara to commit suicide by jumping off a cliff.
+Her mother, the town witch, places a curse on the Wilhern bloodline; the next Wilhern daughter will be born with the face of a pig, only to become human when "one of her own kind" learns to love her.
+However, the Wilherns only give birth to sons for five generations until the birth of Franklin and Jessica Wilhern's daughter, Penelope.

-For the next seven years, all of Penelope's suitors flee in terror upon seeing her face, including Edward Humphrey Vanderman III (Simon Woods).
-Conspiring with tabloid reporter Lemon (Peter Dinklage) to photograph Penelope's face, Vanderman pays young blue blood Max Campion (James McAvoy) to pose as a new suitor for Penelope, hiding a camera in his jacket.
-After having conversations through a one-way mirror, Max and Penelope develop genuine feelings for each other; however, when Max sees her face, he is shocked (but not frightened) and accidentally triggers the camera.
-Regretful about his attempts to exploit Penelope, Max calls off his agreement with Lemon and Vanderman (though Jessica and matchmaker Wanda catch him doing so) and destroys the camera.
-Penelope begs Max to marry her, promising it will lift the curse, but he declines.
+Ashamed and fearing a media scandal, Jessica claims that Penelope died as an infant and hides her away in their mansion.
+After Penelope's eighteenth birthday, Jessica hires a matchmaker, Wanda, and begins seeking out suitors, believing the love of another blue blood is the only way to lift the curse.

-Tired of the match-making and inspired by Max's conversations about the outside world, Penelope flees home and journeys out into the city, selling photos of herself to Lemon while covering her nose with a scarf in public to keep anonymous.
-She is spotted by her parents and runs back to the bar she frequents before passing out, leading her friend Annie (Reese Witherspoon) to remove the scarf and reveal her as the elusive Penelope to the other guests.
-Penelope becomes an overnight celebrity, gaining adoring fans who are not disgusted by her face.
+Seven years later, all of Penelope's suitors have fled in terror upon seeing her face, including Edward Humphrey Vanderman III.
+Edward conspires with tabloid reporter Lemon to photograph Penelope to prove her existence and hires young blue blood Max Campion to pose as a new suitor, planting a camera in his jacket.
+After having conversations through a one-way mirror, Max and Penelope develop genuine feelings for each other.
+When Max sees her face, he is shocked — but not frightened — and accidentally triggers the camera.
+Regretful of his attempts to exploit Penelope, Max calls off the agreement and destroys the camera.
+Penelope begs him to marry her, promising it will lift the curse, but Max declines.